Two roads diverged in a wood, and I—

 Individual Race: $20

 Awards will be given to the top male and female runners in the regular and junior categories.
-Prizes TBD.
+Prizes are edible.

 This event will be organized by Ethan Childs, from Navigation Games.
-The course was designed by a Navigation Games youth employee, and CRLS student, Keegan Harkavy.
+The courses are designed by a Navigation Games youth employee and CRLS student, Keegan Harkavy.

 For more information about Forest-X, Navigation Games, or orienteering, please call Ethan Childs at (802)324-8982, or through email at email@example.com

-Sign up today, discounted entry if you sign up for both 2017 Forest-X events!
+Sign up today, discounted entry if you sign up for both Spring 2018 Forest-X events!
 Entry fees are discounted for Juniors (18 and under).

 Note: If you don't have your own electronic punch (SI-card) just leave that field blank and we'll loan you one, free of charge.